maharengarajan/End_To_End_MLOps_Project_with_MLflow/README.md

 1. Update config.yaml
 2. Update schema.yaml
 3. Update params.yaml
+4. Update constant (only one time)
-4. Update the entity
+5. Update the entity
-5. Update the config manager in src config
+6. Update the config manager in src config
-6. Update the components
+7. Update the components
-7. Update the pipeline
+8. Update the pipeline
-8. Update the main.py
+9. Update the main.py
-9. Update the dvc.yaml
+10. Update the dvc.yaml